-- 1. If voting is necessary, votes shall be cast in the sequence provided for in the second subparagraph of Article 21(2) of these Rules of Organisation and Procedure.
-However, if the Chairperson is also the Rapporteur, he shall vote last. - 2.
+- 1. If voting is necessary, votes shall be cast in the sequence provided for in the second subparagraph of Article 21(2).
+However, if the Chairman is also the rapporteur, he shall vote last. - 2.
 Decisions shall be taken on the basis of a qualified majority of at least four of its six members/alternates.